-If you like bold, strong coffee and haven’t tried Turkish coffee, you’re missing out.
+If you like bold, strong coffee and haven’t tried Turkish coffee, you are missing out.
 Turkish coffee has a unique brewing style that gives it a rich texture and deep flavor impossible to achieve with any other method.
-Unfortunately, traditional Turkish coffee is made with a copper pot called an ibrik that most people don’t have in their kitchen.
+Unfortunately, traditional Turkish coffee is made with a copper pot called an ibrik which most people don’t have in their kitchen.

 In this article, we’ll teach you how to make delicious, authentic Turkish coffee without an ibrik.
 All you need to make Turkish coffee at home is a grinder, a small pot, and a craving for strong coffee.
 Let’s get started.

 Before you can start brewing, you need to grind your coffee.
 You can use any origin and roast you like, but the grind size for Turkish coffee must be extremely fine.
 Turkish coffee is actually ground finer than espresso, and most home grinders will struggle to reach the necessary fineness.

 We strongly recommend using a commercial-grade grinder if you have access to one in a nearby grocery store or coffee shop.
 Otherwise, set your grinder as fine as it can go.
 Your results will still be good, even if they won’t technically be 100% genuine Turkish coffee.

 How to Make Turkish Coffee With an Ibrik: